loganKinzler/TCP-Chat-Application/README.txt

             --==== CREDITS ====--
-This code was made by Logan Kinzler for YCP's CS330 course, taught during the 2025 Fall semester by Galin* Zhelezov.
+This code was made by Logan Kinzler during the month of October 2025.

           --==== DESCRIPTION ====--